Search⌘ K

 • It is verbose and difficult for language models to interpret reliably.

-• It lacks visual context, making the agent effectively “blind” to layout and spatial relationships.
+• It lacks access to visual context, limiting its ability to interpret layout and spatial relationships.

 This limitation led to the rise of multimodal web agents that process screenshots of rendered pages alongside textual signals.
 However, visual perception introduces a new bottleneck: the grounding problem.
 Every web action requires two distinct steps: